-DENVER (Dec.
-3, 2021) — The Colorado Department of Human Services, Office of Behavioral Health (OBH) has announced that Dr. Victoria Trapp will become the new chief executive officer of the Colorado Mental Health Institute at Fort Logan (CMHIFL) effective Dec.
-4. She has served as CMHIFL’s interim director since Aug.
-2.
+Dec.
+1, 2021: Today the Colorado Department of Human Services, Office of Behavioral Health (OBH) announced that Dr. Victoria Trapp will become the new chief executive officer of the Colorado Mental Health Institute at Fort Logan (CMHIFL) effective Dec.
+4, 2021.
+She has served as CMHIFL’s interim director since August 2.

-Trapp takes the helm as CMHIFL prepares to offer inpatient competency restoration services next year.
-In his Nov.
-1 budget announcement, Gov. Jared Polis requested $10.4 million to hire 100 staff to open and operate 44 new forensic beds at CMHIFL in the fall of 2022.
+Dr. Trapp takes the helm as CMHIFL prepares to offer inpatient competency restoration services next year.
+In his November 1 budget announcement, Governor Polis requested $10.3 million to hire 100 staff to open and operate 44 new forensic beds at CMHIFL in the fall of 2022.
 Today the hospital primarily serves patients who are ordered to inpatient care on a civil commitment.

 With the 44 new beds, OBH aims to significantly reduce the backlog of pretrial detainees waiting in jail for competency services, which include forensic examinations and behavioral health treatment for those ordered to competency evaluations and restoration services, respectively.
 Currently inpatient restoration services can take place at CMHIP, one of three OBH-contracted, jail-based restoration programs or at a private hospital contracted by OBH.